WHAT’S THE WAVE START?

 Can I change waves once I register?
 Yes.

 Can I start with friends or family?
 Yes.

-How do I enter a qualified wave if I want to?
+How do I enter a qualified wave?
 Five ways.

-- Use last year’s BolderBOULDER 10K time: Anything 1:08:00 or faster gets you in the perfect qualified wave for your pace.
-Check your results.
+- Use last year’s BOLDERBoulder 10K time: Anything 1:08:00 or faster gets you in the perfect qualified wave for your pace.

-- Use other races: Any timed race between two miles and a marathon completed within one year of the upcoming BolderBOULDER gets you in a qualified wave.
+- Use other races: Any timed race between two miles and a marathon completed within one year of the upcoming BOLDERBoulder gets you in a qualified wave.
 Check the Equivalent Times Chart to see how your race time translates to a 10K time.
 See the last question below for a list of suggested qualifier races, “What other races can be used to qualify?”.
 Paste in a link to those race results in the field provided.

 What other races can be used to qualify?

 Any timed race over two miles completed within one year of the upcoming BOLDERBoulder gets you in a qualified wave.
 Check the Equivalent Times Chart to see how your race time translates to a 10K time.
 Find a race near you!

 - Old Man Winter 10K – Feb 9th / Boulder, CO